We invite you to learn more about the fibers in our collection.

 ALPACA

-They are native to the Peruvian Andes, where they have been domesticated thousands of years ago.
-Currently, there are an estimated 3.5 to 4 million alpacas in South America; 95% of these are found mainly in the southern regions of Peru.
+The alpaca (Lama Pacos) is a member of the South American camelid family and is closely related to llamas, guanacos, and vicuñas.
+They are native to the Peruvian Andes, where they were domesticated thousands of years ago.
+Currently, there are an estimated 3.5 to 4 million alpacas in South America; 95% of these are found primarily in the southern regions of Peru.

 VICUÑA

-The territorial and social stability of the vicuña is a reflection of the balance of the ecosystem in which it lives.
-In contrast to the southern guanaco, the vicuña does not suffer severe seasonal climatic changes that impose the need to abandon its territories and feeds on local grasses.
+It is the smallest of the four South American camelids.
+It lives in the Andean plains, at 4,000 meters above sea level.
+Its natural distribution extends from Ecuador to northern Chile and Argentina.
+It is sheared once a year in a ceremony called Chaku.
+This is a respectful practice to obtain and protect a highly prized and essential resource for Andean cultures.
+The territorial and social stability of the vicuña is a reflection of the balance of the ecosystem it inhabits.
+Unlike the southern guanaco, the vicuña does not suffer severe seasonal climate changes that force it to abandon its territories and feeds on local grasses.

 GUANACO